AITwinMinds/ChatGPT-UI/README.md

 - **🤝 User-Friendly Interface**: Enjoy a clean and intuitive interface for easy prompt input and response viewing.

-- **🖋️ Prompt Options**: Select from various prompt options such as:
+- **🖋️ Prompt Options**: Choose from a variety of prompt options, including:

-  1. Rephrasing
+   - Rephrasing (Styles: simplify, informal, professional, formal, and generalize)
-  2. Debugging codes
+   - Debugging code
-  3. Summarizing
+   - Summarizing
-  4. Translating
+   - Translating
-  5. Replying to emails
+   - Responding to emails
-  6. Explaining
+   - Explaining
-  7. Manual prompts
+   - Manual prompts

 - **🌐 Language Translation**: Translate text from one language to another using the language dropdowns.